uspki/policies/certificate-policy.md

 - Hardware and software procured to operate the CA shall be purchased in a fashion to reduce the likelihood that any particular component was tampered with (e.g. by ensuring the random selection of material at time of purchase or installation)
 - Hardware and software shall be similarly limited and scanned for malicious code on first use and continuously thereafter
-- Hardware and software shall be scanned for vulnerabilities at least every thirty (30) days
-- High vulnerabilities shall be patched within sixty (60) days or less
-- Critical vulnerabilities shall be patched within ninety-six (96) hours of the discovery of a critical vulnerability not previously addressed

-If remediation of a critical vulnerability within ninety-six (96) hours is not possible, the CA shall create and implement a plan to mitigate the vulnerability or document the factual basis for a risk determination that the vulnerability does not require remediation.

-For Subordinate CAs, and the Root CA Repository and system support services, penetration testing shall be performed at least every 365 days, and after infrastructure of application upgrades or modifications that the CA determines are significant.

 ### 6.7 Network security controls
 Secure Zones are a physical or logical separation of Certificate Systems while a High Security Zone is a physical area where a private key or cryptographic equipment is stored.
 Each Zone is protected commensurate with its level of assurance.
 A High Security Zone may exist within a Secure Zone that is physically or logically separated from other Secure Zones.